IntegralHQ/Integral-SIZE-TheGraph/README.md

 # Integral Subgraph
-The Integral Subgraph aims, as much as possible, to provide the same data as the Uniswap subgraph.
+The Integral subgraph (SG) aims to provide a similar dataset and schema as the Uniswap subgraph.

 ## How to build
 ```shell